-**An anime lover who loves to complain about certain animes BUt also wants to see the good in every anime SEE THE STRUGGLE
+**An anime lover, doctor irl, and part time storyboard artist and writer, who loves to complain about certain animes BUt also wants to see the good in every anime SEE THE STRUGGLE

 Hello.
 I’ve been an avid fan of anime ever since I could remember—mainly fantasy-adventure-action animes.
-But I also have taken a liking on high quality comedy anime (*cough* Gekkan Shoujo 'fight me') and animes with great bromance as the years passed by. (but not really yaoi, yet)
+But I also have taken a liking on high quality comedy anime to chill my mind with (*cough* Gekkan Shoujo, Saiki K 'fight me') and animes with great bromance as the years passed by. (but not really yaoi, yet)

 Favorite Anime Genre: Adventure-Fantasy-Action